KurzonDax/nZEDbetter/README.md

 making.
 The goal of the project as a whole is to optimize performance on generally available commodity hardware, and under virtual environments.

+# Info #

 The original nZEDb project can be found here: https://github.com/nZEDb/nZEDb

 Some of the major changes I'm working on integrating:
 	* Reworking the update binaries process to not only improve performance, but also fix some, what I felt were, significant bugs in the process.
 	* Reworking the update releases stages.
 Again, the main goal is improving the performance,